rickypid/rickypid/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?center=true&lines=%2B20+yeas+software+development;learning+new+things+every+day)](https://git.io/typing-svg)

+Hi, I'm Riccardo 👋

-My name is Riccardo, also known as PID, and I have been passionate about technology since I was 13 years old.
-Since then, I have nurtured my passion for programming in various fields, starting as a self-taught programmer and developing Basic software for small obstacle-avoiding rovers.
+I’ve been passionate about technology since I was a teenager, and programming has been my profession for over 15 years.

-Throughout my career, I have deepened my knowledge, specializing in software development for industrial automation.
-For over 20 years, I have been developing software for systems in various sectors, including automotive, food, packaging, and energy production.

-Recently, I have focused on developing cross-platform applications for Windows, Web, Android, and iOS using Flutter, as well as backend and API solutions in JavaScript/TypeScript.
-Together with a close friend, I founded InsideApp, a company dedicated to creating software with the aim of enhancing our expertise and delivering quality solutions to clients.

-I have always been fascinated by technology, but my true passion lies in programming and solving complex problems.
-I constantly seek new challenges that allow me to test and expand my skills.

-In my experience with Flutter, I have also contributed to the open-source community by developing libraries to share my work and improve or extend others' projects.
+My background is in industrial automation software, where I’ve developed solutions for sectors such as automotive, food, packaging, and energy.

+In recent years, I’ve expanded my focus to cross-platform applications (Windows, Web, Android, iOS) with Flutter, and backend/API development using JavaScript/TypeScript.
+I’m also co-founder of InsideApp, a software company dedicated to delivering innovative solutions to our clients.

-I am a curious and passionate person, always eager to discover what new challenges the future holds.
-Programming is not just my profession—it’s my passion, and I approach it with enthusiasm every day.
+I love solving complex problems and exploring new technologies — programming is not just my job, it’s my passion. 🚀

-In the last few years I have grown into and use Flutter a lot.
-I try to develop libraries to share my work and help improve or extend other people's libraries.

 ## 📚 My open source projects